PlanetaryRobotics/ergodic-search/README.md

 Provide an initial set of controls that isn't all zeros.
 With an all-zero set of controls, PyTorch cannot compute gradients correctly and will not be able to optimize.
 The initial set of controls can be as simple as a constant translational velocity with no angular velocity.

 ## Contributing to the Repository
 Contributions are welcome!
-Please make branch names descriptive of the included contribution.
-A pull request approval is required for adding contributions to the main branch; we will do our best to address these in a timely manner.
+You can submit issues requesting new features or bug fixes, or you can also develop your own features for inclusion.
+If choosing the latter option, please make branch names descriptive of the included contribution.
+A pull request approval is required for adding contributions to the main branch; we will do our best to address these and any issues that are submitted in a timely manner.

 ## References